tanuj-kalonia/StudyLonia-Backend/README.md

 ```
 If It says page not found on reloade in the production.
 Please relode the page or go to https://studylonia.netlify.app/ again

+It will page not found on the payment success page I am using a test account from razorpay
+Just login again and you will be subscribed to the premium content

 ```

 # Featrue :